Los Angeles Rams vs. Arizona Cardinals NFL Wild Card Round Odds, Plays and Insights for January 17, 2022

 Cardinals stats and trends

-- Arizona is 9-3 against the spread and 10-2 overall when the team records more than 21.9 points.
+- The Cardinals have been underdogs by 3.5 points or more four times this year and are 4-0 ATS in those games.

-- When Arizona churns out more than 344.9 yards, the team is 8-4 against the spread and 9-3 overall.
+- Arizona is 9-3 against the spread and 10-2 overall when the team notches more than 21.9 points.

-- The Cardinals have turned the ball over 14 times, 11 fewer times than the Rams have forced turnovers (25).
+- In games that Arizona picks up more than 344.9 yards, the team is 8-4 against the spread and 9-3 overall.

 Home and road insights

-- At home this season, Los Angeles is 4-4 against the spread and 5-3 overall.
+- Los Angeles is 4-4 against the spread, and 5-3 overall, at home this year.

-- The Cardinals have two wins ATS (2-1) on the road as 4-point underdogs or more.
+- On the road, the Cardinals have two wins ATS (2-1) as 3.5-point underdogs or more.

-- In nine away games this season, Arizona has gone over the total four times.
+- Arizona has hit the over in four of nine away games this year.

 Powered by Data Skrive.